vladinator1000/remix-cloudflare-pages-sentry/README.md

 6. Go to http://localhost:8788

-7. Open your project on https://sentry.io, you should see an error with missing source maps.
+7. Open your project on https://sentry.io, you should see an error with wrong source maps.